AtomDB/ACX2/README.txt

 Data Files
 ----------

 Each model requires a set of data files to be installed with it.
-As these files are large they cannot be exported through GitHub, and they should instead be downloaded from the AtomDB CX webpage, www.atomdb.org/CX.
+As these files are large they cannot be exported through GitHub.
+These files will be downloaded automatically to your $ATOMDB folder on first opening the package.

 The files for each donor are:
   - ``sigma`` files: the cross sections for capture into each n, l and S (depending on the ion) from the Kronos database